 There is no optional standard lodging amount similar to the standard meal allowance.
-Your allowable lodging expense deduction is your actual cost.
+Your al-CAUTION lowable lodging expense deduction is your actual

 Who can use the standard meal allowance.
 You can use the standard meal allowance whether you are an employee or self-employed, and whether or not you are reimbursed for your traveling expenses.